 For example, your pancreas produces insulin after you eat to stop your blood sugar from getting too high.

 And your kidneys make more dilute urine after you take a big drink.

 You have negative feedback mechanisms for hormones too.

-This means that when you reach perimenopause and your body gradually stops producing estrogen, your FSH levels increase.
+This means that when you reach perimenopause and your body gradually stops producing estrogen, your FSH levels increase to balance.

 On a menopause hormone levels chart, FSH and estradiol (a specific form of estrogen) curve in opposite directions.

 Here’s what it looks like, roughly ‒ bearing in mind every woman’s journey through menopause is different (data courtesy of What-When-How):

 As estrogen falls, FSH rises because that negative feedback mechanism has been removed.